freecores/robust_ahb_matrix/README.txt

 The RobustVerilog top source file is ahb_matrix.v, it calls the top definition file named def_ahb_matrix.txt.

-The default definition file def_ic.txt generates a fabric with 3 masters and 6 slaves.
+The default definition file def_ahb_matrix.txt generates a fabric with 3 masters and 6 slaves.

 Changing the interconnect parameters should be made only in def_ahb_matrix.txt in the src/base directory (changing master num, slave num etc.).